Flying Goat Cellars

 Santa Ynez Valley AVA

 Founded in 2000 on California’s Central Coast, Flying Goat Cellars focuses on small lots of vineyard designated Pinot Noirs, representing some of the best vineyards in Santa Rita Hills, Santa Maria Valley, and San Luis Obispo County.
 Veteran winemaker Norm Yost established the winery after spending nearly thirty years in the wine industry, working for estates in Napa Valley, Australia, Oregon’s Willamette Valley, and Sonoma’s Russian River Valley before finally settling in Santa Barbara County.
 Norm had always been a fan of the early Central Coast wines and he had an inkling of what the region would someday become.

 Flying Goat Cellars was named after Norm’s two pygmy goats, Never and Epernay.
-He bought the goats while living in Oregon to help keep his backyard blackberry vines under control, but these "lawnmowers" quickly became his beloved pets.
-They also became an endless source of entertainment and enjoyment, with their unrestrained spiral loops, flipper turns and straight-legged leaps.
+He bought the goats while living in Oregon to help keep his backyard blackberry vines under control, but these "lawn mowers" quickly became his beloved pets.
+They also became an endless source of entertainment and enjoyment.
+With their unrestrained loops, flipper turns and straight-legged leaps.
 When Norm was pondering a name for his new wines and brand, he knew he wanted to project fun, enjoyment and happiness.
-While many people put their own name or their childrens' names on their label or vineyard, Norm’s playful spirit opted to name the winery after his own kids.
+While many people put their own name or their childrens' names on their label or vineyard, Norm’s playful spirit opted to name the winery after his own "kids".
 His kids, of course, were those two pygmy goats who had always inspired him and made him laugh.